DataDog/documentation/content/en/containers/kubernetes/log.md

 This page discusses collecting logs from Kubernetes log files.

-The Datadog Agent has two ways to collect logs: from Kubernetes log files, or from the [Docker socket][1].
-Datadog recommends using Kubernetes log files when:

-* Docker is not the runtime, **or**
-* More than 10 containers are used on each node

-The Docker API is optimized to get logs from one container at a time.
-When there are many containers in the same node, collecting logs through the Docker socket may consume more resources than collecting logs through Kubernetes log files.
+When your containerized applications write their logs to standard output and error (`stdout`/`stderr`) the container runtime and Kubernetes automatically manage the logs for you.
+The default pattern is that [Kubernetes stores these log streams as files][13] on the host in the `/var/log/pods` folder and subfolders for each pod and container.

+The Datadog Agent can collect these Kubernetes log files for these containers using our standard instructions below.
+This option scales well for the ephemeral nature of the pods Kubernetes creates, as well being resource efficient.
+Datadog recommends this method for log collection in Kubernetes.

+Alternatively the Datadog Agent can also collect logs by repeated requests to the Docker API through the Docker socket.
+However, this requires that Docker is the container runtime for your Kubernetes cluster.
+Generally this is more resource intensive than the log file method.
 To see how to collect logs using the Docker socket, see [Log collection with Docker socket][1].
+If your containerized applications are writing to log files stored in the container, this can complicate log collection.
+See the section for [log collection from a file](#TBD).

+## Setup

-## Log collection
+### Log collection

 Before you start collecting application logs, ensure that you are running the Datadog Agent in your Kubernetes cluster.

-To configure log collection using a DaemonSet, see [DaemonSet Log Collection][9].
+To configure log collection manually in the DaemonSet, see [DaemonSet Log Collection][9].
 Otherwise, follow the instructions below:

 {{< tabs >}}
 {{% tab "Datadog Operator" %}}